See the full list of 2018 Oscar nominees

 LIVE ACTION SHORT FILM

-"Dekalb Elementary"
+"DeKalb Elementary"

 "The Eleven O'Clock"